surjos/temp/Tutorial.md

     The easy way is to wait a long-enough time (3 seconds should be ok) after opening the serial port until you send your commands to the *Razor* (for the sake of simplicity, that is what I did in the *Processing* test sketch).

     The more complicated but much faster way is to send synch requests to the *Razor* in 200ms intervals until it answers.
-We then know we’re heard and can send our actual commands (to make it work with every setup, that’s what I did in the [C++ and Android libraries](https://dev.qu.tu-berlin.de/projects/sf-razor-9dof-ahrs/files)).
+We then know we’re heard and can send our actual commands (to make it work with every setup, that’s what I did in the TODO [C++ and Android libraries](https://dev.qu.tu-berlin.de/projects/sf-razor-9dof-ahrs/files)).
     * **Pro**: universal: works with *USB* and *Bluetooth*, works with binary and text output mode, no need to rely on any firmware defaults.
     * **Con**: harder to code than the other options.